atl/pyschemaorg/README.md

 * **base.py**

-  There is a `Base` class from which many entangled data model could be derived.
+  There is a `Base` class from which many data models could be derived.
   The basic use is for descendent classes to form their own hierarchy, and to define a class dict containing properties that the class adds.
 The value for each property's key in the class dict is a callable or class path that marshals